Become a HammondCare volunteer

 Residential Care visits

-• Support engaging activities such as exercise programs, cooking, walking, gardening, nail care and arts & crafts
+• Activities like cooking, gardening, and arts & crafts

 Home visits

-Pictured above is volunteer Prajdnik Awasthi, who visits John Bush, a former New York Trade Commissioner and avid art collector.
-Their visits often involve outings to see the latest art exhibits, where they bond over their love of art.
+Pictured is volunteer Prajdnik Awasthi with John Bush, a former Trade Commissioner and art collector.
+They visit galleries and bond over art.
 Read their story.

 Hospital volunteering

-• Taking trolleys room-to-room for morning tea and happy hour
+• Serving tea and drinks during morning tea and happy hour

 Social Club & Respite Cottage volunteering